The lowest temperature ever recorded in France was -41C (-42F) at Mouthe in 1985.

 Of course you’ll be spoilt for fantastic (albeit often expensive) food, wonderful (and usually great value) wine and, depending on the resort, generally a vibrant après party scene.

 Skiing in the Alps underwent a gigantic growth spurt in the 60s and 70s with purpose-built resort towns popping up high in the valleys and mountains.
 This means many resorts lack European charm but instead have (unpleasant looking) high-rise hotels clustered around the ski-run bases – though many of these are now undergoing an upgrade.
 If charm and tradition are more your taste, there are still plenty of options that, conveniently, have world-class resorts attached.
+Generally it does come down to a bit of a compromise - charm and character or convenience and high-altitude.
+Very few resorts do both well though of course there are exceptions to the rule.
+Scout can certainly help!

 France Ski Resorts